Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Wallets-AltPayments/Google-Pay/Google-Pay-Web.md

 <!--theme : warning-->
 > The data in above example is as per Payeezy as found in Google website, need to reconfirm about the Commerce Hub

-## Step 3: Define Payment card Networks
+## Step 3: Define Payment Card Networks

 The merchant need to define the card networks which will be allowed for the transactions.
 Please check Commerce Hub [supported card types](../../../Resources/Master-Data/Card-Type.md).
 See the following code sample: